 The NEC VersaGlide has four personalized modes that make finding the cursor on your screen quick and easy.
-Press the key sequence you've defined in NEC Mouse Shortcuts, and the cursor jumps to the spot on the screen you have preselected.
-See the Windows 95 Settings, Control Panel, Mouse.(Or in Windows for Workgroups, see Settings, Control Panel, NEC VersaGlide.)
+Click on the key sequence you've defined in NEC Mouse Shortcuts, and the cursor jumps to the spot on the screen you have preselected.
+See the Windows 95 Settings, Control Panel, Mouse.